-The Immaculate Heart of Mary’s Church in Hayes has a very large number of parishioners in their congregation.
-The size of the parish necesitates the provision of several masses on Sunday and the church needs members from our parish to consider becoming a Eucharistic Minister.
+The Immaculate Heart of Mary Church in Hayes has a very large number of parishioners in its congregation.
+The size of the parish necesitates the provision of several Masses on Sunday and the church needs members from our parish to consider becoming Eucharistic Ministers.

 On the 25th January 1973, Pope Paul VI issued an instruction called “Immensae Caritatis” – Facilitating Sacramental Eucharistic Communion in Particular Circumstances, permitting laymen and women to assist the priests in the distribution of Holy Communion.

 - Assist the priest in the distribution of the Body and Blood of Christ